-Fig. 85 - Activate Header Tilt mode
+Fig. 86 - Header tilt switch box

-Fig. 86 - Hydraulic Tilt Cylinder & Indicator
+Fig. 87 - Hydraulic Tilt Cylinder & Indicator

-If using a CNH combine, the tilt selector switch does nothing when selecting the tilt function (it should be left on reel height at all times).
-On CNH combines, the header tilt is controlled via the AUX switch located on the combine's multi-function handle.
+On CNH combines, the header tilt is controlled via the AUX switch located on the combine's multifunction handle.
 Refer to combine operators manual for instructions on how to enable/disable the aux controls if desired.